hasnain1230/Intro-to-Computer-Science-Programs-cpp-/README.md

-# Intro-to-Computer-Science-Programs-cpp-
+# About This Repository
 These are the programs I wrote in my freshman year of high school.
 They were really simple C++ programs that my teacher assigned to us.
-I was more used to Java around this time and hadn't really touched C++ in a long time, so this code isn't written the best, but hopefully it will help someone.
+I was more used to Java around this since I had not really explored much of C++, so this code isn't written the best.
+You shouldn't really use it as an example of what to do when you're writing code, but hopefully it will help someone.
+Sadly, a lot of Intro to CS classes teach bad practices and things you shouldn't do for the sake of simplicity.
+At the time, no one told us about why you shouldn't use namespaces.
+I realized over the summer of that year when I decided to take C++ more seriously that I realized all the bad practices I had used in this code.
+Still, I might push out some other C++ projects with better programming practicies that I picked up later on.

+## These programs were written in the 2016 - 2017 school year.